 Most suppliers send out bare root peonies between October and March.
 Each peony root should have three or more buds.
 A white fungal bloom on peony roots is normal.
 Roots can be kept for a few weeks in a cold, dark place, in moist potting compost.

 Prepare the ground

 Dig a hole 30cm deep.
 Mix well-rotted manure or compost and a handful of bone meal or general fertiliser.
-If planting a group, place about 75cm apart.
-Plant too deep and they may fail to flower – the buds, which will form the shoots, should be 2cm below the surface.
+If planting a group of peonies, place about 75cm apart.
+Plant too deep and the peonies may fail to flower – the buds, which will form the shoots, should be 2cm below the surface.

-In autumn cut down dead foliage at ground level and clear it away.
-Top dress with bone meal or general fertiliser.
+In autumn cut down dead peony foliage at ground level and clear it away.
+Feed every three years in spring, top dress with bone meal or general fertiliser.
 If on heavy or sandy soil, mulch lightly with well-rotted manure or compost, in a circle about 15-20cm around the peony, avoiding the crown.

 Pests and diseases

 Botrytis – peony wilt – can cause peony stems to rot and collapse, usually just before or after flowering.
 Cladosporium can cause brown blotches that turn black on the leaves from July onwards.
 There are no recommended chemicals to control these fungal diseases, but they are not normally a problem if you maintain a good air flow around the peonies, not overcrowding them with other plants, particularly at ground level.
 If stems rot or leaves turn spotty, remove immediately to prevent infection spreading.
 Flower buds exude a sweet, sticky substance that attracts ants, but these don’t damage the flowers.